aws/eks-anywhere/docs/content/en/docs/workshops/packages/prometheus/prometheus_grafana.md

 A user may disable the node-exporter when:
 - they would like to deploy multiple prometheus-server packages for a cluster, while
-- deploy only one or none node-exporter instance per node.
+- deploying only one or none node-exporter instance per node.

 The following config allows the user to do such customization:
 ```yaml